How to Pass the Life in the UK Test First Time

 The pressure of a countdown timer changes everything.
 Practise with it.

-4. Using Outdated Materials
+4. Using outdated materials

 The test content can change.
 Use resources based on the current 3rd edition handbook.

-5. Cramming the Night Before
+5. Cramming the night before

 Your brain can't absorb everything in one night.
 Spaced repetition over weeks works better.